laszloekovacs/remote-advert/README.md

 A simple page displaying advertisement and switching them at a specified time.
 It's meant to be served from a NAS that supports php.
-The content folder can be managed by everyone who has access to it on the network, no admin page is needed. ment to be viewed in portrait orientation.
+The content folder can be managed by everyone who has access to it on the network, no admin page is needed.
+Meant to be viewed in portrait orientation.

 ## how to run